ArcticCerfi/psdlint/README.md

 ```

 #### Option B – Use Git
-If you have Git installed, you can:
+If you have Git installed, you can just:
 ```bash
 git clone https://github.com/<username>/psdlint.git
 cd psdlint